jpkh/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/HAKRCF405Wing/README.md

  - BATT_MONITOR 4
  - BATT_VOLT_PIN 11
  - BATT_VOLT_MULT 550
- - BATT_CURR_PIN xx
+ - BATT_CURR_PIN 13
- - BATT_CURR_MULT xx
+ - BATT_CURR_MULT 100

 These are set by default in the firmware and shouldn't need to be adjusted

+## Airspeed

+The HAKRCF405Wing has both analog (JST-GH 3 pin) and I2C port (JST-GH 4pin) exposed for the external airspeed sensor.
+Analog airspeed settings:
+ - AIRSPEED_PIN 15

 ## Compass

 The HAKRCF405Wing does not have onboard compass.
+Compass can be connected on I2C port (JST-GH 4pin)

 ## NeoPixel LED